Spain penpix of likely squad for World Cup finals

 Jordi Alba (Barcelona) Age 25; 25 caps.
 Explosive pace, showcased in goal against Italy in Euro 2012 final, makes him a nightmare to defend against.
 Has a remarkable ability to nip in and steal ball from a forward about to pull the trigger and is Del Bosque's first-choice left back.
 Played in all six matches at Euro 2012.

 Nacho Monreal (Arsenal) Age 28; 16 caps.
-Another left-back who has emerged since Euro 2012 success, may lack Alba's speed but can also get forward and send over dangerous centers; links well with Xavi, Andres Iniesta and Cesc Fabregas.
-Sometimes suspect when under pressure in defense.
+Another left-back who has emerged since Euro 2012 success, may lack Alba's speed but can also get forward and send over dangerous centres; links well with Xavi, Andres Iniesta and Cesc Fabregas.
+Sometimes suspect when under pressure in defence.

 Midfielders: